oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 A new token can be created and configured without redeploying the contract.
 Both fungible and non-fungible tokens can be stored in the same smart-contract.

-New functionality is possible with this design such as transferring multiple token types at once, saving on transaction costs.
-Trading (escrow / atomic swaps) of multiple tokens can be built on top of this standard and it removes the need to “approve” individual token contracts separately.
-It is also easy to describe and mix multiple fungible or non-fungible token types in a single contract.
+This design enables new functionality, such as the transfer of multiple token types at once, saving on transaction costs.
+Trading (escrow / atomic swaps) of multiple tokens can be built on top of this standard as it removes the need to “approve” individual token contracts separately.
+It is also easy to describe and mix multiple fungible or non-fungible token types within a single contract.

 ## Multi-asset contract overview